 The estuary and marshes support a wide variety of breeding and wintering bird species, including waders and wildfowl.
 They form part of a network of important feeding sites which include the Axe and Exe Estuaries.

-A network of public footpaths provides access to much of the site, with one of Devon’s most popular footpaths running along the embankment.
+A network of public footpaths provides access to much of the site, with one of Devon’s most popular footpaths running along the now breached embankment.
 This was built in 1812 to convert estuarine habitat to farmland.
 Today, it is part of the South West Coast Path.

 The estuary is managed by the Pebblebed Heaths Conservation Trust, a conservation charity established by Clinton Devon Estates in 2006 to look after the nature reserve and the adjacent East Devon Pebblebed Heaths.
 Work includes managing reedbeds, improving wetland features on the grazing marshes, and understanding and controlling invasive species such as Himalayan balsam.